cunarist/rinf/README.md

 ## 🎮 Demo

 Visit the [demo](https://rif-example.cunarist.com/) running on the web to experience the smoothness and delightfulness that comes from the combination of Flutter and Rust.
+You can also dive into the [example code](https://github.com/cunarist/rust-in-flutter/tree/main/example).

 ## 🖥️ Platform Support